 How To Make A Keyhole Garden: The Ultimate Raised Bed.
 Keyhole garden in summer drought (projects forum at permies) Inspired by the keyhole garden thread, and my drive to make our farm irrigationfree, I started making a new garden bed.

 Here's what it looked like at the start of today.
 I used wattle (weaving) as the walls because we can see dismantling it in 4 or 5 years, and we wanted something easy to take apart.
 Also, I like the way wattle looks.
 For the posts, I used old garden stakes.
+Big mistake.
+I drew the circles and pounded in all the posts first.
+Well, maybe one other problem.
 How to Create a Keyhole Garden - Engledow Group.
 Image Source: Aletha St.

 Keyhole gardens hold moisture and nutrients due to an active compost pile placed in the center of a round bed.
 Although most helpful in hot and dry locations a keyhole garden will improve growing conditions in just about any climate.
 From a bird's eye view the garden is shaped as a keyhole.
 A notch is cut into a round garden bed, the notch makes for easy access to the center compost well.
 Keyhole Garden in Central Texas, Deb Tolman uses keyhole gardens as the main source of her own food supply, and is working on ways to keep them producing throughout multiple seasons and conditions.

 Gardening Blog.
 Train and graft a tree for four to eight years and you get strong, one piece (tree) furniture.